-DETAILED DESCRIPTIONS OF THE PREFERRED EMBODIMENTS OF THE INVENTION
+DETAILED DESCRIPTIONS OF PREFERRED EMBODIMENTS OF THE INVENTION

-In general, the present invention relates to the determination of analytes in fluids.
-More specifically, an example of the present invention is directed to the determination of hydrocarbons in water.
+In general, the present invention relates to the determination of analytes in fluids and, more particularly, to the determination of hydrocarbons in water.
 Hydrocarbons in water are known to be harmful to the environment and human health.
 'Water' can indicate fresh water, sea water, municipal waste water, petroleum industry produced water (as used herein, "produced water" means waste water produced, for example, in crude oil pumping or during industrial processing), bilge water from ships, and other waters.
 Each source of water has a limit to the concentration of hydrocarbons that can be present before the water can be discharged to the environment.
 Regulatory agencies worldwide enforce these limits by requiring periodic testing at industrial sites and others where hydrocarbons may be present in the water.
 The present invention seeks to provide an accurate, economical, rapid, environmentally-friendly solution to the problem of measuring hydrocarbons in water.

-As illustrated in FIG. 1, an analysis apparatus 10 of the present invention includes a sampling device 12, an optional sample pre-treatment subsystem 14, a sample preparation subsystem 16, a sample collection subsystem 18, an optional 10 collected sample pretreatment subsystem 22, a sample delivery subsystem 24, an analyte retention device 26, an optional sample collection and retention device flushing system 27, a drying subsystem 28, an analysis subsystem 30 and an optional data archiving subsystem 32.
+As illustrated in FIG. 1, an analysis apparatus 10 of the present invention includes a sampling device 12, an optional sample pre-treatment subsystem 14, a sample preparation subsystem 16, a sample collection subsystem 18, an optional collected sample pretreatment subsystem 22, a sample delivery subsystem 24, an analyte retention device 26, an optional sample collection and retention device flushing system 27, a drying subsystem 28, an analysis subsystem 30 and an optional data archiving subsystem 32.
+Additionally, the fluid sample to be analyzed may optionally be collected directly in the sample collection subsystem 18 and processed through the subsequent steps described above.

-The sampling device 12 is used to retrieve a fluid to be analyzed for one or more analytes of interest.
+The sampling device 12 is used to retrieve a fluid sample to be analyzed for one or more analytes of interest.
 The sampling device 12 is selected to conform to regulatory requirements for containers suitable to retain therein a batch of a fluid to be analyzed.
-The sample device 12 should be fabricated of an 20 inert material, i.e., something that is non-extractable and that yields no or minimal loss/degradation of analyte during storage and any travel.
-The sampling device 12 may be selected for suitability in an automated operation of a portion or all of the analysis apparatus 10.
-A glass container with sealable cap 25 is a suitable sampling device, provided it includes a port sufficiently sized to receive the fluid under analysis coming from a source of known characteristics, such as a faucet, a pond or a conduit, for example.
-A one-liter glass beaker with a Teflon®-lined cap has been found to be suitable as the 30 sampling device.
+The sample device 12 should be fabricated of an inert material, i.e., something that is non-extractable and that yields no or minimal loss/degradation of analyte during storage and any travel.
+The sampling device 12 may be selected 5 for suitability in an automated operation of a portion or all of the analysis apparatus 10.
+A glass container with sealable cap is a suitable sampling device, provided it includes a port sufficiently sized to receive the fluid under analysis coming from a source of known characteristics, such as a faucet, a 10 pond or a conduit, for example.
+A one-liter glass beaker with a Teflon®-lined cap has been found to be suitable as the sampling device.

-The optional sample pre-treatment subsystem 14 is used to condition the sample, if deemed suitable, prior to transfer to the analyte retention device 26.
-Such pretreatment may be necessary, for example, when a significant period of time may 35 pass between sampling and processing in order to preserve the sample; or to condition the sample in preparation for processing.
-It is selected as a tool or a method that is arranged to conform to standard and/or regulatory requirements, such as pre-treatment to acidify the fluid, for example.
-The 40 optional sample pre-treatment may be conducted in the sampling device 12 or another suitable container having characteristics conforming with the characteristics of the sampling device 12.
-The optional sample pre-treatment subsystem 14 is selected to ensure that it does not effect or impact the detec- 45 tion of the analyte in the fluid.
-The optional sample pretreatment subsystem 14 may be selected for suitability in an automated operation of a portion or all of the analysis apparatus 10.
+The optional sample pre-treatment subsystem 14 is used to condition the sample, if deemed suitable, prior to transfer to 15 the analyte retention device 26.
+Such pretreatment may be necessary, for example, when a significant period of time may pass between sampling and processing in order to preserve the sample; or to condition the sample in preparation for processing.
+It is selected as a tool or a method that is arranged 20 to conform to standard and/or regulatory requirements, such as pre-treatment to acidify the fluid, for example.
+The optional sample pre-treatment may be conducted in the sampling device 12 or another suitable container having characteristics conforming to the characteristics of the sampling 25 device 12.
+The optional sample pre-treatment subsystem 14 is selected to ensure that it does not effect or impact the detection of the analyte in the fluid.
+The optional sample pretreatment subsystem 14 may be selected for suitability in an automated operation of a portion or all of the analysis appa- 30 ratus 10.